5 Best Toilet Unclogger Liquids in 2024 — Reviews & Top Picks

 1. Green Gobbler Drain Clog Dissolver — Best Overall

-One of the most important aspects of a substance used for unclogging toilets is that it is heavier than water so that it can reach the clog through the inevitable standing water.
+One of the most important aspects of a substance used for unclogging toilets is that it is heavier than water to reach the clog through the inevitable standing water.
 The company makes Green Gobbler with an ultra-thick formula designed to sink quickly and cling to pipes to keep everything moving through, even after it clears the clog away.

-Green Gobbler, our pick for the best toilet unclogger liquid is made particularly for bathrooms, toilets, sinks, and tubs.
-Common problems with clogging drains are too much toilet paper, a buildup of sludge and other waste as well as soap scum and hair.
-If this is your problem, then Green Gobbler may be the way to go for you.
+Green Gobbler, our pick for the best toilet unclogger liquid, is made particularly for bathrooms, toilets, sinks, and tubs.
+Common problems with clogged drains are too much toilet paper, a buildup of sludge and other waste, soap scum, and hair.
+If this is your problem, Green Gobbler may be the ideal solution.

 When you use it, it only takes a couple of minutes to eat a hole through.
-It may be best to give a highly corroded drain several treatments so that you can feel assured of a completely clean pipe.
-All this without any chemical smell.
+It may be best to give a highly corroded drain several treatments to ensure the pipe is completely unclogged.
+Fortunately, Green Gobbler works without producing an offensive or toxic odor.

 2. Instant Power 1868 Septic Shock — Best Value

 This product is the best toilet unclogger liquid for the money.
-It is much cheaper than similar products and appealing if you are looking for a product without harsh chemicals or acids.
-Specially formulated to digest soap, paper, and grease build-up, frequent drain clogging causes to give you a powerful fix.
+It is much cheaper than similar products and appealing if you want a product without harsh chemicals or acids.
+It’s formulated to digest soap, paper, and grease build-up.

-Septic Shock contains lipase, protease, and cellulose, or grease, protein, and paper.
+Septic Shock contains lipase, protease, and cellulose, which devour grease, protein, and paper.
 All of these work together to help clear your drain quickly.
-Additionally, the producers have added in alpha-amylase bacteria and enzymes to get you the results that you need.
-These bacteria eat through clogs in drains, literally digesting the clog away.
+Additionally, the manufacturers have added alpha-amylase bacteria and enzymes to produce the desired results.
+These bacteria eat through clogs in drains by digesting the clog away.

-Septic Shock isn’t only to treat the clog, but also the smell that is produced from septic back-up, which means that when your clog is gone, the scent should be as well.
+Septic Shock isn’t only to treat the clog but also the smell produced from septic backup, which means that when your clog is gone, the scent should be as well.
 It dissolves all the evidence away.